 Doi Suthep is the prominent mountain to the west of Chiang Mai; and the center of Doi Suthep National Park.
 What most people don't realize is that there is much more to see in the parks on the other side of town; east of Chiang Mai are Mae Takhrai and Chae Son National Park.
 The mountain range of Chae Son is so far away that it is only visible on clear days and from a high vantage point.
-Almost all tourists go westward to Doi Suthep Park or Mae Rim, to visit the Botanical Garden and the elephant park; and very few go east to the quiet roads through the vast forested mountain ranges.
+Almost all tourists go westward to Doi Suthep Park or to Mae Rim to visit the Botanical Garden; and very few go east to the quiet roads through the vast forested mountain ranges.
 That's a real shame.

 Doi Suthep is either busy or crowded (on sundays), but there is an unexplored side of Chiang Mai to the east: Mae Takhrai and Chae Son National Park.
 If you want to see hot springs, small coffee and tea plantations and grand mountain forest scenery then go eastwards to Mae Takhrai and Chae Son.
 And because these parks are large and much less than 1 percent of tourists travel there one can enjoy plenty of birds and butterflies instead of busy roads.